Alireza1250ssss/PHPWordTigrad/docs/general.rst

     $phpWord->getSettings()->setThemeFontLang(new Language(Language::FR_BE));

 ``Language`` has 3 parameters, one for Latin languages, one for East Asian languages and one for Complex (Bi-Directional) languages.
-A couple of language codes are provided in the ``PhpOffice\PhpWord\Style\Language`` class but any valid code/ID can be used.
+A couple of language codes are provided in the ``Alireza1250ssss\PhpWord\Style\Language`` class but any valid code/ID can be used.

 In case you are generating an RTF document the language need to be set differently.